vmware/vic/doc/user_doc/vic_installation/introduction.md

 <a name="concepts"></a>
 ## vSphere Integrated Containers Engine Concepts ##

-If you consider a Venn diagram with "What vSphere Does" in one circle and “What Docker Does” in another, the overlap is significant.
-The objective of vSphere Integrated Containers Engine is to take as much of vSphere as possible and layer whatever Docker capabilities are missing on top, reusing as much of Docker’s own code as possible.
+If you consider a Venn diagram with "What vSphere Does" in one circle and "What Docker Does" in another, the overlap is significant.
+The objective of vSphere Integrated Containers Engine is to take as much of vSphere as possible and layer whatever Docker capabilities are missing on top, reusing as much of Docker's own code as possible.
 The  result should not sacrifice the portability of the Docker image format and should be completely transparent to a Docker client.
 The following sections describe key concepts and components that make this possible.

 ![vSphere Integrated Containers Engine components](graphics/vice-components.png)